WLONEGI/TokyoOpenDataHackathon/Documents/detailed-design.md

     participant UI as ChatContainer
     participant API as Chat API
     participant CS as ChatService
+    participant VSS as VectorSearchService
-    participant GC as GeminiClient
+    participant TODS as TokyoOpenDataService
-    participant SS as SearchService
+    participant CKAN as CKAN API
-    participant VVS as VectorSearch
+    participant GS as GeminiService
     participant SM as SessionManager
     participant R as Redis